Call for Notes

 Only original, unpublished, research papers in English will be considered.
 Notes must use the ACM templates (LaTex and Word) and must be no longer than 4 pages respectively.
-The main text, figures, tables, footnotes, references, etc. must fit within these page limits.
+(The main text, figures, tables, footnotes, etc. excluding references must fit within these page limits).
 Additional material may be included in an Appendix, but the text within the page limits must read as a standalone work.
 Submissions longer than the page limits, not in the template format, not related to the conference themes, and/or not meeting a minimum bar of academic research writing will be rejected without full review.
 Submitted Notes must not include names or other information that would identify the authors.
 All accepted Notes will be made available in the ACM Digital Library.
 Copyright for Notes will be retained by the authors.

 Over the past several decades, information and communication technologies (ICTs) have become more pervasive, accessible, and relevant in the lives of people around the world.
 Virtually no sphere of human activity remains apart from ICTs, from markets to health care, education to governance, family life to artistic expression.
 Diverse groups across the world interact with, are affected by, and can shape the design of these technologies.
 The ICTD conference is a place to understand these interactions, and to examine, critique, and refine the persistent, pervasive hope that ICTs can be enlisted by individuals and communities in the service of human development.
 There are multidisciplinary challenges associated with the engineering, application, and adoption of ICTs in developing regions and/or for development, with implications for design, policy, and practice.